Mec-iS/staticwebpage/posts/007_deepseek_optical_compression_rust.md

 # DeepSeek-OCR Compression Meets Energy Search: Rust Implementation in ArrowSpace v0.18.0

 TLDR; `arrowspace` now speaks the language of energy fields, leaves behind cosine distance usage.
+Optical compression has been added as a pre-clustering data preparation step.

-<p>In this post, I demonstrate how DeepSeek's optical compression approach—treating rendered text as a visual medium—has been replicated in Rust using `burn.dev`, and how this compression primitive unlocks a new search paradigm in <strong>arrowspace v0.18.0</strong>: energy-informed retrieval that moves decisively beyond cosine similarity.</p>
+<p>In this post, I demonstrate how DeepSeek's optical compression approach — treating text as rendered text — has been replicated in Rust using `burn.dev`, and how this compression primitive unlocks a new search paradigm in <strong>arrowspace v0.18.0</strong>: energy-informed retrieval that moves decisively beyond cosine similarity.</p>

 You can find `arrowspace` in the:
 * [Rust repository](https://github.com/Mec-iS/arrowspace-rs) ↪️ `cargo add arrowspace`